-Want to Sell a California Small Business: How Much Tax I Need to Pay?
+Sell a California Small Business: How Much Tax I Need to Pay?

-Knowing the ins and outs of the tax code can be advantageous for small business owners, but a small business simply does not have the time to study and understand all these details.
-Your CPA or tax preparer may not have the time to give you the full picture of the amount of tax you have to pay as their skill is focused on preparing and filing tax returns to keep your California small business from attracting either an IRS audit, an audit by the Franchise Tax Board (FTB) if you are in California, the California Department of Tax and Fee Administration (CDTFA) if you collect and submit California sales tax, the Employment Development Department (EDD), or some other California State agency with the legal right to examine your financial statements.
-The stakes are higher still if you are a small business owner that is thinking about selling your small business in California.
+Your CPA or tax preparer may not have the time to give you the complete picture of the amount of tax you have to pay as their skill is focused on preparing and filing tax returns to keep your California small business from attracting either an IRS audit, an audit by the Franchise Tax Board (FTB) if you are in California, the California Department of Tax and Fee Administration (CDTFA) if you collect and submit California sales tax, the Employment Development Department (EDD), or some other California State agency with the legal right to examine your financial statements.

 As you may have guessed, there are taxes on selling a small business.
-That begs the question, if I sell my small business, how much tax will I pay?
+That begs the question: if I sell my small business, how much tax will I pay?

 Sell a Small Business in California, Now What?